 - the impact on the NDIS participant

 - whether the incident could have been prevented

 - how the incident was managed

-- what, if any, changes are required to prevent further similar events occurring.
+- what, if any, changes will prevent further similar events occurring.

-Once the NDIS Commission receives information from you via e-mail or any other means, the information is in a secure environment.
-Personal information will not be released unless the law permits it or your permission is granted.
+Once the NDIS Commission receives information from you via email or any other means, the information you have provided is stored in a secure environment.
+The NDIS Commission will not release personal information unless permitted by law or you grant us permission.